Vincent-the-gamer/cardforge/README.md

 # Features
 - 💪 Real-time card part switching --- Card is built by tiny parts instead of pre-exported pictures.
 - 🌏 i18n --- multi-language support.
-- 👀 Sync with latest version of HearthStone game.
+- 👀 Keep Newest --- Sync with latest version of HearthStone game.
 - 😁 High Similarity --- try my best to make the cards look like those in game.
+- 🆒 Remote Control --- use your code to call websocket server for controlling page, then get your picture^_^

 # Play